 Taking the time to notice your delight.
-Trying new things, and honoring yourself enough to make time for them.
+Trying new things, and honouring yourself enough to make time for them.
 (No matter how stupid they seem.)
 This is the key to the authenticity we women crave.

-Unapologetically reveling in your own preferences gives you permission to be real – and serves others by letting them see your joy and choose (or not) to bask in it with you!
+Unapologetically revelling in your own preferences gives you permission to be real – and serves others by letting them see your joy and choose (or not) to bask in it with you!

 2. Listening without judgment

 I’m convinced that suffering comes from judgment.
 Not just self-judgment.
 But ALL judgment.

 That being said, many people think that “listening” means “waiting my turn to talk.”
 This means that much of our time is not spent actually listening.
 It is spent judging what’s being said.

 Learning how to truly listen without judgment – whether to another person or to yourself – awakens the intuition.
 It heals and empowers the speaker.
 It enriches the present moment.

 3. Discerning “nurture” from “distract”

 Many of us lead exciting, challenging and sometimes stressful lives.
 We are serving children, clients, parents, co-workers.
 Our self-care matters if we are to be of true service in the world.

 4. Letting go of the need to “fix.”